Breach of Contract Lawsuits: Serious Traps Commonly Found in Contracts

 The main point that this article is trying to make about Arbitration is that the decision to include an Arbitration Clause in a contract is a very important one.
 How the Arbitration Clause is written is also very important.
 Unfortunately, many contract drafters make the decision to include such a clause without giving this decision the consideration it deserves.
 This carelessness sometimes has serious consequences.

-Buffington Law Firm’s breach of contract attorneys tend to view the six “pitfalls of contract drafting” discussed herein as traps for the unwary.
+At Buffington Law Firm, our breach of contract attorneys tend to view the six “pitfalls of contract drafting” discussed herein as traps for the unwary.
 If you are involved in a breach of contract dispute, we invite you to contact our firm for a free legal consultation.
-All consultations are protected by attorney-client privilege and are directly with an experienced trial attorney.
+All consultations are protected by attorney-client privilege, and you meet directly with an experienced trial attorney.
 There is never any obligation.